folbert/fewbricks/README.md

 *For fields and bricks*
 `field_label_prefix` - Text to prepend on labels.
 We will automatically add a space between the prefix and the original label.
 Note that if you set this on a brick, all the bricks fields, including fields for any sub brick, will get the prefix.
-`field_label_suffix` - Same as with the prefix, but this text will be appended.

 ##Developer mode
 By setting Fewbricks in developer mode, some extra debugging related to Febricks and ACF will become available.
 Also, every time a field group is registered, a check for duplicate keys will be carried out.
 You enable developer mode by setting a constant, preferrably in wp-config.php, named FEWBRICKS_DEV_MODE to true.